liana-p/narrat-engine/docs/guides/custom-start-buttons.md

 # Custom start menu buttons

-Customm start menu buttons can be added to the game using the plugin system.
+Custom start menu buttons can be added to the game using the plugin system.
 Plugins can have a `startMenuButtons` array containing objects that define those custom buttons

 ## How to use

-in `src/index.ts` (or any other typescript file), create a new plugin:
+In `src/index.ts` (or any other typescript file), create a new plugin:

 ```ts{2}
 export class StartButtonsPlugin extends NarratPlugin {